-5.2.1 Personal Data is from time to time shared amongst the Association and third parties who require access to the same Personal Data as the Association.
-Whilst the Association and third parties may jointly determine the purpose and means of processing, both the Association and the third party will be processing that data in their individual capacities as data controllers.

-5.2.2 Where the Association shares in the processing of personal data with a third-party organisation (e.g. for processing of the employees' pension), it shall require the third-party organisation to enter in to a Data Processor Agreement with the Association.
+- 5.2.1 Personal Data is from time to time shared amongst the Association and third parties who require access to the same Personal Data as the Association.
+Whilst the Association and third parties may jointly determine the purpose and means of processing, both the Association and the third party will be processing that data in their individual capacities as data controllers. - 5.2.2 Where the Association shares in the processing of personal data with a third-party organisation (e.g. for processing of the employees' pension), it shall require the third-party organisation to enter in to a Data Sharing Agreement with the Association. - 5.2.3 Prior to sharing personal data, the Association will consider any legal implications of doing so. - 5.2.4 Data Subject will be advised of data sharing via the relevant Privacy Notice.